-2.6 F - A same-sex school team ("all boys" or "all girls") may petition to be scored with an opposite-sex school team or a group of riders from that school.
+$2.6 \, \mathrm{F} - \mathrm{A}$ same-sex school team ("all boys" or "all girls") may petition to be scored with an opposite-sex school team.
 This association is for scoring only and does not create a composite team.
 The combined team competes in the division as it would be as a single school team.
-Approval from the league director is required before the season starts, and the association remains in place for the entire season.
+Approval from the League Director is required before the season starts, and the association remains in place for the entire season.